Theodore Roosevelt ~ October 27, 1858 - January 6, 1919

 26th President 1901-1909

-President Theodore Roosevelt historic sites we have visited:
+Theodore Roosevelt sites visited:

 Here is his birthplace at 28 E. 20th Street in New York City.
 The original building is gone and this reproduction was built on the site.